Kar1mAhmed/Maze-Game/README.md

 3- E to use DFS supre power <br>

 ##### Game Info
+In Top : <br>
-1- in top there is timer that indicate how much time left for the bomb <br>
+1- timer that indicate how much time left for the bomb <br>
-2- in top there is count of how many kids saved from all kids <br>
+2- count of how many kids saved from all kids <br>

 ### Algrothims